-- Content of this Instruction Manual - DPP is used for Digital Photo Professional. - In this manual, the screens used in the basic operation instructions are from Windows 7, with some portions using screens from other versions of Windows. - ▶ indicates the selection procedure of the menu.
-Example: [File] menu ▶ [Exit]. - Square brackets are used to indicate items such as menu names, button names and window names that appear on the computer screen. - Text inside < > indicates a key on the keyboard. - \\ indicates a reference page.
-Click to move to the relevant page. - ? : Marks helpful information when a problem arises. - The software skillfully. - !
+- Content of this Instruction Manual - DPP is used for Digital Photo Professional. - ▶ indicates the selection procedure of the menu.
+Example: [Digital Photo Professional] menu ▶ [Quit Digital Photo Professional]. - Square brackets are used to indicate items such as menu names, button names and window names that appear on the computer screen. - Text inside < > indicates a key on the keyboard. - \\ indicates a reference page.
+Click to move to the relevant page. - ? : Marks helpful information when a problem arises. - 🔐: Marks tips for using the software skillfully. - !
 Marks information that should be read before use. - Marks additional information you may find helpful.